MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 2. [Report Viewer](#report-viewer) and [Regional Report Viewer](#regional-report-viewer)
 3. [Parent Organization Administrator](#parent-organization-administrator)

-The following section walks through each one of the roles with details of what the member of a role can do:
+Here are the details of what the member of each role can do:

 ##### Organizational HealthCare Worker